UCLALibrary/LBS/README.md

-# Automated QDB reporting
+# Automated LBS reporting

-LBS needs several monthly financial reports.
-Currently, a report is manually created and delivered via email to each FAU manager using legacy software and Jasper.

-This project is to automate as much work as possible in report creation and delivery by:
+This project provides tools to automate as much work as possible in report creation and delivery by UCLA's Library Business Services (LBS).

+It contains two Django applications: QDB (Query Database, for general financial reports) and GE (Gifts and Expenditures).

+QDB:
- - Harvesting raw data from campus financial system each month
+ - Harvests raw data from campus financial system each month
- - Processing the raw data to generate a report for each FAU (mimicking the current Excel template)
+ - Processes the raw data to generate a report for each fund
- - Distribute each report to the appropriate FAU managers via email
+ - Distribute each report to the appropriate fund managers via email

-The new system uses the Django framework.
+ GE:
+ - Imports data from multiple Excel files
+ - Processes data to generate a report for each library unit / manager

 ---
 ## Developer Setup on Docker